-So you've got a great idea for a pin you want to produce.
-Maybe you've even got the artwork ready and are now looking for a producer.
+So you've got a great idea for a pin design you want to produce.
+Maybe you've even got the artwork ready and are now just looking for a producer.

-They do have good relationships with the factories though, and will do their best to ensure you get the best quality pins, but you're basically paying a premium for their services on top of the production costs.
+They do have good relationships with the factories though and will do their best to ensure you get the best quality pins (and resolve any issues you may have with them).
+But you should be aware that you're paying a premium for their services on top of the production cost of your designs.

 A mould for an enamel pin being made.
 Source: Info GS-JJ

 The good news is the factory will keep this mould for you and any future runs of an existing pin design won't require you to pay that mould fee again.